Find the cover for your trip to Canada at an affordable rate

 Q. Can I include my partner or my children under the same policy?

-- A. Most travel insurance providers make it easy to add your partner or children to your travel insurance policy.
+- A. Most travel insurance brands make it easy to add your partner or children to your travel insurance policy.
 Ask your chosen Canada travel insurance provider for any fine print details you should be aware of.

 Q. Where can I compare policies?